NexdApp/nexd-android/README.md

 ## Localization

-We are using [POOEditor]() for localization management.
+We are using [POEditor]() for localization management.
 Newly introduced strings have to be provided there and after that an automatic push has to be triggered.
 Contact [andre-stefanov](https://github.com/andre-stefanov) for further details.